awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 For information about the cost to register domains or transfer them to Route 53, see [Amazon Route 53 Pricing for Domain Registration](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf)\.

 **Using Route 53 as your DNS service**
 You can use Route 53 as the DNS service for any domain, even if the TLD for the domain isn't included on the following lists\.
 For more information about Route 53 as a DNS service, see [How Internet Traffic Is Routed to Your Website or Web Application](welcome-dns-service.md)\.
-For information about how to transfer DNS service for your domain to Route 53, see [Migrating DNS Service for an Existing Domain to Amazon Route 53Migrating DNS Service for an Existing Domain to Route 53](MigratingDNS.md)\.
+For information about how to transfer DNS service for your domain to Route 53, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 + [Generic Top\-Level Domains](#registrar-tld-list-generic)